alphafoobar/micro-foobar/docker/payaramicro/README.md

  - load applications from a mounted file-system (from a disk on the host system or on network)
  - derive a new docker image that also contains your applications on the file-system
- - load applications from a maven repository accessible from the dockar container
+ - load applications from a maven repository accessible from the docker container

 ### Run from a mounted volume